bryandaniel1/chat-room/readme.md

 **b)** JDBC Configuration

+ - Extract the downloaded MySQL Connector and relocate the JAR file to the /glassfish/domains/domain1/lib/ext folder of the GlassFish installation.

  - To configure the database connectivity for the application, remain in the GlassFish Console to perform the next steps.

  		 - Expand the "Resources" node in the Common Tasks menu and select "JDBC Connection Pools" within the "JDBC" menu option.